Train your nervous system to respond differently to stress.

 It's how your brain reacts to them.

-your nervous system.
+overloaded nervous system.

 your stress response.

-What changes when you train
+What changes when your

 You don’t just feel better while using Rezist.
 You start responding differently in real situations: